Bagnoles-de-l'Orne: The Henri Cibois and Benjamin Saunier affair

 The story of the attack and robbery against the Goupil widow, in the Tessé-la-Madeleine quarter of Bagnoles, in 1907, is well known in the area.

 At the end of the reign of Louis XVI, the Goupil family lived in quite modest circumstances in Tessé, which was the original village and is now a part of Bagnoles.
 The Goupil had two sons, Jean and Louis, who, having both been missing since the French Revolution, reappeared and settled back in Tessé, in 1829.
 In 1825, they set about building a grand house called, at that time, "Le Logis", on the Place de L'Eglise.
 The locals expressed surprise at the Goupil brothers' apparent sudden rise to prosperity.
 The brothers died in 1850, taking with them the secret of their financial success.
-Soon after their death, Anne-Marie Goupil, the daughter of Jean and young wife, and so, widow of Louis, built a new house known as the "Chateau Goupil", which is Bagnoles' present Town Hall.
+Soon after their death, Anne-Marie Goupil, the daughter of Jean and young wife, and so, widow of Louis, built a new house known as the "Chateau Goupil", which is now known as Château de la Roche Bagnoles and is Bagnoles' present Town Hall.
 Madame Goupil moved into the chateau and continued to live there for the rest of her life, with her son and daughter.

 The locals were said to be suspicious of where the Goupil had originally gained their wealth, but whether or not that led to the events which brought about the attack on Madame Goupil is not known.

 On the night of 3 to 4 December 1907, Henri Cibois, a 24-year-old wheelwright, broke into the chateau with seventeen-year-old lumberman, Benjamin Saunier.
 Madame Goupil, now seventy-two years old, was beaten unconscious and suffered multiple stab wounds.
 Cibois and Saunier stole 700 francs, jewellery and three bottles of champagne.

 For his crime, Henri Cibois went to the guillotine on 11 August 1908, with his accomplice, Benjamin Saunier being condemned to twenty years hard labour.